Simplified energy landscape of the $\phi^4$ model and the phase transition: Model ( ) without interaction

-The canonical thermodynamic of the model without interaction is trivial because the system is nothing but a collection of $N$ independent quartic oscillators, so that no phase transition can occur.
+The solution of the canonical thermodynamic is trivial because the system is nothing but a collection of $N$ independent quartic oscillators.
+No phase transition can occur.
 The partition function is given by

 from which we get the caloric curve $\left\langle v\right\rangle(T)=T/4$.